Expand Preschool and Full-Day Kindergarten Programs

 Inclusion of the LGBTQ Community

-Inclusive school policies begin with recognizing that all students, regardless of sexual orientation, gender identity, or gender expression, deserve the opportunity to attend school free from the fear of bullying and discrimination.
-LGBTQ students experience higher rates bullying, isolation, and homelessness.
-I am advocating for clear policies, support groups, and activities for LGBTQ students in all schools.
-Protecting the right of LGBTQ students to learn in an environment that rejects bullying and discrimination, welcomes family diversity, and promotes inclusivity must be a priority for our state and will be a priority when I am elected.
+Inclusive school policies begin with recognizing that all students deserve to feel safe and welcome at school regardless of sexual orientation, gender identity, or gender expression.
+I am advocating for clear policies, support groups, and activities for LGBTQ students and their families.
+Protecting the right of LGBTQ students to learn in an environment that rejects bullying and discrimination, welcomes family diversity, and promotes inclusivity must be a priority for our state.
+When I'm elected, I will implement inclusive policies and language for all schools.

 Education in Rural Communities